encukou/pytmxlib/doc/source/overview.rst

     >>> del map.tilesets['Desert']
     Traceback (most recent call last):
       ...
-    ValueError: Cannot remove <ImageTileset 'Desert' at ...>: map contains its tiles
+    UsedTilesetError: Cannot remove <ImageTileset 'Desert' at ...>: map contains its tiles

 (If this causes you trouble when you need to move tilesets around, use the `map.tilesets.move` method)